Updated: Aug 13

 What we haven’t covered is the notion of vengeance.
 In 2015, it feels wrong, barbaric and backwards to have to cover it, but just a few days ago, someone on Twitter asserted that it’s the best reason to support the death penalty.
 Even in spite of all its other shortcomings.

 I can understand supporting the death penalty if you mistakenly thought it was cheaper, or if you truly believed it would bring comfort and solace to a murder victim’s family.
-I could understand you supporting the death penalty because you firmly believe it deters enough people from killing to justify taking a life.
+I could understand supporting the death penalty because you firmly believe it deters enough people from killing to justify taking a life.
 I could understand all of these reasons, though I would disagree with you.
-The one reason I cannot understand, is vengeance.
+The one reason I cannot understand is vengeance.

 If your sole reason for supporting the death penalty is to satiate your own anger, then you have no right to call yourself a rational person.

 Is it rational to value an emotional response over the facts?
 Is it rational to victimize a second innocent family?
 Is it rational to force hardworking men and women into a position where they must take a life?
-A position that will likely result in post traumatic stress?
+A position that will likely result in post-traumatic stress?
 Is it rational to spend so much money on this emotional response that the funding for victim’s services, education, police, fire, ambulance and health care is depleted?
-Is it rational to lead a murder victim’s family to believe this solution will make them feel better, when in reality, it does no such thing?
+Is it rational to lead a murder victim’s family to believe this solution will make them feel better when in reality, it does no such thing?

 The answer is no. It’s not rational.
 It’s emotional, and while I can hardly blame the family or loved ones of a murder victim for responding emotionally, the law should not.
 The law should always be based on rational, evidence-based reasoning.
 This is why secularists exist.
 This is why the separation of church and state is such a valuable idea.
 We want our laws to reflect reality.
 We want our laws to prevent more people from becoming the victims of crime, and if the law can’t do that, at the very least, it should not be creating more victims unnecessarily.
 I think that is the very least we should be expecting from the law.

 Whenever I suggest these things, someone inevitably pipes up with, “but, Godless Mom, people can still slip through the system unnoticed and end up killing.
 It won’t stop all killers!”, and that’s correct.
 These measures won’t stop all killers.
-However, they will stop some, if not a majority, and that’s a helluva lot better than waiting around for murder to happen so we can react.
+However, they will stop some, if not a majority, and that’s a whole lot better than waiting around for murder to happen so we can react.

 Besides, these are just my ideas.
 I am sure there are plenty more preventative measures we can take that I have not thought of.